 The UK government’s move to introduce a bespoke regulatory framework for captive insurers represents a notable shift in the domestic risk financing landscape.
 With implementation expected in 2027, the direction of travel is clear: the UK intends to establish a proportionate and credible on-shore domicile for captive structures.

 Captive arrangements are not suitable in every case, but for some organisations they can provide greater control, enhanced transparency and a structured approach to long-term risk financing.
-As the regulatory detail emerges, early consideration of risk appetite, capital allocation and programme performance will be important.
+As the regulatory detail emerges, early consideration of captives, including risk appetite, capital allocation and programme performance will be important in allowing informed decision-making once the framework is finalised.

-Prospect Mutual Management is closely monitoring developments and advising organisations on the practical implications of the proposed framework, including feasibility, structuring and strategic design.
+Prospect Mutual Management is closely monitoring developments and advising organisations on the practical implications of the proposed framework.

 To read the full analysis and explore what this could mean for your organisation, visit Prospect Mutual Management’s detailed briefing here: